 Brandon: For an example of framing: there’s a huge difference between “lose 50% of your movement this turn” and “move 50% of normal speed this turn” even though they’re functionally the exact same.
 The latter just sounds better.

 Brandon: To flip this, I’d say you need to make sure rules are concise, clear, and framed in an nonthreatening manner.
 For rules that explain, it’s really important not to make them too wordy.
-For rules that clarify, it’s really important not to make them too vague.
+When rules clarify, it’s really important not to make them too vague.
 For rules that limit, it’s really important to frame them as neutrally as possible.

 How do you test your rules?